Piñatex: Sustainability

 Piñatex is not biodegradable.
 It is composed of a mixture of pineapple leaves, PLA (Polylactic acid), and petroleum-based resins.
 PLA, also known as bioplastic, is sourced from renewable resources and is commonly labeled 'biodegradable'.
 However, the United Nations Environmental Programme issued a report in 2015 concluding, "The adoption of plastic products labelled as 'biodegradable' will not bring about a significant decrease either in the quantity of plastic entering the ocean or the risk of physical and chemical impacts on the marine environment, on the balance of current scientific evidence."

 In manufactured goods

 Piñatex has been used in the manufacture of products such as bags, shoes, wallets, watch bands, and seat covers, and is being further developed for use in clothing.
 Products have been produced by designer Ally Capellino, LIAN & LIV, Time IV Change, ROMBAUT, and Nae; prototypes have been created by Puma and Camper.
 Bourgeois Boheme, a vegan footwear label, uses Piñatex in their sandals.

 Recognition

 In 2016, Piñatex won the Arts Foundation UK award for Material Innovation and in 2015 Dr Hijosa was finalists of the Cartier Women's Initiative Awards.
 Piñatex is a PETA-certified vegan fashion label.

+Insolvency

+In October 2025, Ananas Amam entered into administration in the UK and Spain.